 The purpose of this blog post is to give you a solid overview of the grant writing education available online.
 AKA: so you know where to go from where you’re currently at.
 Before we dive deeper into each resource, let’s have a quick look at what your specific goals are and match them with our top recommendations.

-👉 Consider Grant Writing Made Easy by Dr. Krista Kurlunkis, Ed2Go, or University of Wisconsin Milwaukee’s Introduction to Grant Writing course.
+- 👉 CConsider Grant Writing: From Start to Funded created by Learn Grant Writing, Grant Writing Made Easy by Dr. Krista Kurlunkis, Ed2Go, or University of Wisconsin Milwaukee’s Introduction to Grant Writing course

-👉 Consider the Grant Writing Unicorn Collective by Learn Grant Writing (us!), Grant Writing & Funding by Holly Rustik, or Notre Dame’s Effective Grant Proposal Writing program.
+- 👉 Consider the Global Grant Writers Collective by Learn Grant Writing (us!), Grant Writing & Funding by Holly Rustik, or Notre Dame’s Effective Grant Proposal Writing program

 Below you’ll find our top recommendations listed again along with additional programs you can look into.
 These additional programs may or may not be the most relevant to your goals and thus didn’t make the cut above.
 We always want to serve you best and be considerate of your end goals.
 That being said, is there a program we missed that you’d like to see included in this post?
 Let us know.

 Learn Grant Writing

 Our free grant writing class is divided into four modules.
 This course allows you to learn how you can build a career in grant writing without the fear of where you will find clients or feeling like a failure if your grant doesn’t win.
 We cover the top three mistakes that keep people stuck, how to get paid to learn grant writing, and strategy for pulling off a career transition.

 Following that broad overview, you are then guided through our tried and tested seven steps to writing winning grant applications: